judo347/DwarfMonoGame/README.md

 The game will be writen in C# with the help of MonoGame.
 I will work as a "get-into project" to test out MonoGame.

 ## Brainstorm ##
-Fog of war, underground, building, tunnels, digging, dwarfs,
+Fog of war, underground, building, tunnels, digging, dwarfs, create graphics and sound myself,

 ## Todo: ##